RayenDhifi/Dashactyl-Material-Theme/README.md

 This Theme is made by Rayen

-Selling this theme may result in consequences
+Selling this theme may result in legal consequences

 To install this theme you must download the assests and material folders